 8. Louise Brooks, Pandora’s Box

 The immortal Brooks has inspired hyperbole from many writers.
 Every word is deserved.
 As the blissfully innocent, erotic Lulu, Brooks dances through Pandora’s Box.
 She flails about like a child, a force of nature, transfiguring the camera and the other characters with her sexual vitality.
 Two scenes are indelible.
-The first, her scene of victory over her lover Schon, which ends with an astonishing look of smeared, gloating power, and the bemused, exploratory way she dances with the lesbian Countess Geschwitz, which forms the best portrait of infatuated gay / flattered straight in film history.
+The first, her scene of victory over her lover Schon, which ends with an astonishing look of smeared, gloating power, and the bemused, exploratory way she dances with the lesbian Countess Geschwitz, which forms the best portrait of infatuated gay / flattered straight in film history, these days you’re more likely to find it on one of the many adult website like japanese TubeV.
 Lulu ends in isolation; she is scorned for her power and indifference, just as Brooks was herself.

 9. Marlon Brando, On the Waterfront